Man surrenders in front of state police building after allegedly leading deputies on 100 mph chase - East Idaho News

 But Fred continued driving his tire-deflated pickup a short distance north on South Fifth until he was at the state police building, where he stopped and surrendered without incident.
 The entire chase lasted about 17 minutes.

-Fred had a woman with him in his pickup but deputies said she was innocent of any wrongdoing and they released her.
+Fred had a woman with him in his pickup, but deputies said she was innocent of any wrongdoing and released her.

 Authorities have not released the name of the woman who was traveling with Fred, but they said she is from Blackfoot.